xthan/polyvore/README.md

 ```
 ./extract_features.sh
 ```
+And the image features will be in data/features/test_features.pkl.

 You can also perform end-to-end inference by modifying the corresponding code.
 For example, input a sequence of images and output a compatibility score.